paulgoleary/milagro-crypto-js/README.md

 ```
 jake -T
 ```
 to see all the options.
-In order to build the library with the default pairing friendly elliptic curve `BN254CX` and with the support for `RSA2048` type
+In order to build the library with the default pairing friendly elliptic curve `BN254CX`, the curve `NIST256` and with the support for `RSA2048` type
 ```
 jake build
 ```
 To build supporting other curves or other RSA options you an use the command ```jake build:choice[...]```.
-For example to build the library supporting the curves `BN254CX` and `C25519` with `RSA4096` type
+For example to build the library supporting the curves `BLS383` and `C25519` with `RSA4096` type
 ```
-jake build:choice[BN254CX,C25519,RSA4096]
+jake build:choice[BLS383,C25519,RSA4096]
 ```
 To see te list of all the build options type
 ```